seanchannel/autobluez/README.md

 # autobluez

-Project to automate bluetooth by scripting linux bluetooth tools.
+Project to automate bluetooth by scripting linux tools.

 Caution: rough road ahead & you may want to explore several hundred other projects that do this with Python.
 This was intended as a prototype for a later python implementation but it was needed in production as-is.
 Also this is built around a specific product (cloned with permission) so it is not (yet) generalized.